 Eligible Participants: Eligible Participants: Program participants must be at least 55, unemployed, and have a family income of no more than 125% of the federal poverty level.

-Program Funding: SCSEP is funded for Program Year 2012 at $448,251,000, a similar level to PY 2011 but a 25% reduction from PY 2010.
+Program Funding: SCSEP is funded for Program Year 2013 at $424,804,974, which represents a 5% decrease from PY 2012.
 Twenty-two percent of the funds are allocated among the states and territories by formula; 78% are provided to national organizations that compete to provide services.
 Grantees must provide a 10% non-federal match.
 To maximize resources for older workers, SCSEP grantees have established agreements with other service providers such as American Job Centers, formerly known as One-Stop Career Centers, the private sector, educational organizations, and adult literacy agencies.

 Grantees: There are currently 71 grantees.
 Grant awards are made to 15 national nonprofit organizations and 56 units of state and territorial governments.
 States often sub-grant with Area Agencies on Aging or community-based organizations to operate local projects.

-Number of Participants:46,103 authorized positions are funded for the current program year (PY 2011).
+Number of Participants: 43,809 authorized positions are funded for the current program year (PY 2013).

 For Further Information regarding SCSEP programs in your area: contact your local American Job Centers, formerly known as One-Stop Career Centers. through the Toll-Free Help Line at 1-877-US2-JOBS (1-877-872-5627), click on America's Service Locator.